mongodb/genny/FUTURE.md

 Document and value transformations
 ----------------------------------

-1. Generalize the current value transformations in overrideDocument, workloadNode, and set_variable into common code.
-2. More types of transformation of values and tools for building documents (hashing, concatenate, adding fields to an existing document)
+1. More types of transformation of values and tools for building documents (hashing, concatenate, adding fields to an existing document)
-3. Use of variables and value generation in any field.
+2. Use of variables and value generation in any field.
 Examples:
    1. In a ForN node, should be able to set N to a random integer, or from an incrementing variable.
    2. A random_string should be able to have a random length, or a length read from a variable.
-4. _generator_: Similar to an _override_, only evaluate it once at startup
+3. _generator_: Similar to an _override_, only evaluate it once at startup
-5. General document and value templating for more compact definitions.
+4. General document and value templating for more compact definitions.
 Will build on top of the existing value generation functionality.